That Surprising Chord That Catches Your Ear — Borrowed Chords

 C / Dm / Em / F / G / Am / Bdim

-If you suddenly use Ab in a C major song, Ab is non-diatonic — it doesn’t belong to the key’s “home team.”
+Use Ab in a C major song and it’s non-diatonic.
+It doesn’t belong to the key’s home team.

 What Is a Borrowed Chord?

-Borrowed chords (also called Modal Interchange) are the most common type of non-diatonic chord.
-The idea is simple: you take a chord from the parallel mode (usually the parallel minor) and use it in your progression.
+Borrowed chords (also called modal interchange) are the most common type of non-diatonic chord.
+The idea is simple: you take a chord from the parallel mode, usually the parallel minor, and drop it into your progression.

 Example: Borrowing into C Major